AntonLapshin/popup-validation/README.md

 Initialization

-* Track input fields inside of the `<body>`
+* Track all the input fields inside of the `<body>`

 ```js
 validation.init();
 ```

-* Track input fields inside of a container or a form. `Submit` event will be prevented if there are any errors
+* Track all the input fields inside of a DOM container or a `<form>`. `Submit` event will be prevented if there are any errors

 ```js
 validation.init("#myForm");
 ```

-* Set options: trigger events (when popups should be shown)
+* Set options: trigger events (when popups should be shown). ["change", "paste", "blur", "keyup"] by default.

 ```js
 validation.init("#myForm", {